google/WebFundamentals/src/content/en/updates/2018/08/embind.md

 ## Conclusion

 embind gives you great improvements in the developer experience when working with wasm and C/C++.
-This article does not cover all the options embind offers, so if you are interested, I recommend continuing with [embind's documentation](https://kripken.github.io/emscripten-site/docs/porting/connecting_cpp_and_javascript/embind.html).
+This article does not cover all the options embind offers.
+If you are interested, I recommend continuing with [embind's documentation](https://kripken.github.io/emscripten-site/docs/porting/connecting_cpp_and_javascript/embind.html).
 Keep in mind that using embind can make both your wasm module and your JavaScript glue code bigger by up to 11k when gzip'd — most notably on small